jgabutin-agsx/dotfiles/README.md

 - Added sorting config for telescope ('ascending' - list goes top to bottom)
 - unbound 's' globally, instead of remapping it to 'l'

+#### 20230518

+- Installed ranger in iterm2
+- Added neovim as default editor